 - Landowners are responsible for picking up their trees from the designated location and planting them;

-- No management agreement;
+- No management agreement, no survival guarantees;

 - Orders currently being accepted until February 1st for spring 2019.